 laaS is a take-and-bake pizza where your IT team manages the applications, data and operating system but your partner is responsible for the servers and network.

 PaaS is pizza delivery, where you develop and manage your applications in a cloud environment someone else created.

-All-in-one cloud: What are you moving?
+What are you moving?